Miller gets 37th career shutout, Canucks beat Coyotes 3-0

+VANCOUVER, British Columbia (AP) -- With five straight wins after the holiday break, the Vancouver Canucks suddenly find themselves above .500 and back in the playoff conversation.

-VANCOUVER, British Columbia (AP) -- Ryan Miller made 22 saves for his 37th career shutout as the Vancouver Canucks beat the Arizona Coyotes 3-0 Wednesday night.
+Ryan Miller made 22 saves for his 37th career shutout as the Canucks beat the Arizona Coyotes 3-0 Wednesday night.

-Brandon Sutter, Bo Horvat and Sven Baertschi scored for the Canucks, who have won five straight for their longest win streak of the season.
+Brandon Sutter, Bo Horvat and Sven Baertschi scored for the Canucks, who have their longest win streak of the season - eclipsing their opening 4-0-0 stretch.
 The victory moved them above .500 for the first time since October.

+''Early on our habits were off.
+When habits are good you see these kind of results,'' Miller said. ''That's why we have faith in this group because when we play the right way we can produce some stretches when we play good hockey and produce some points.
+We just have to keep this going and build confidence and keep matching up against some of these big teams coming up.''

 Vancouver got its first shutout of the season and Miller his first in 70 games.
+The Canucks are sixth in the more forgiving Pacific Division and one point back of Los Angeles for the final wild-card spot.

+''To come out of the break with five straight wins, it definitely helps our confidence,'' Horvat said. ''We need these points going into the second half of the season.
+This is big for us.''

 Mike Smith stopped 21 shots for the struggling Coyotes, who have lost eight straight and remain last in the Pacific Division.